Do you have a query regarding our Forensic MSc Programme?

 Are there any example timetables for each MSc?
 How many hours of face-to-face teaching are there for full-time students?

 Please contact the Course Director of your chosen MSc for more information relating to timetables and contact hours.

 Where can I find more information about scholarships/bursaries?

-You can find general information on funding via our 'Fees and Funding' page on the website: https://www.cranfield.ac.uk/study/taught-degrees/fees-and-funding
+You can find general information on funding on our fees and funding web page.